 Improving quality of life through clinical expertise

-At Hayashida & Associates, we seek to integrate the whole human condition of mind, body, and soul within the realm of biomechanical evaluation and intervention.
-Educating the mind, facilitating the body, and inspiring the soul to attain new levels of physical opportunity will yield new life experiences which in turn offer new insight and perspective to a life fully lived.
+At Hayashida Physical Therapy, our staff seeks to educate the mind, facilitate the body, and inspire the soul to attain new levels and physical capabilities which in turn will yield new life experiences and offer new insight and perspective to a life fully lived!

-To provide the highest level of expertise to our patients and clients, our staff has attained or is pursuing board certification, residency and/or fellowship training.
-Our clinical proficiency is defined by evidence-based practice, clinical research, ongoing clinical education, and efficiency of patient outcome.
-The level of ongoing clinical training of our physical therapists is what will most directly ensure your optimal outcomes and success.
+To provide the highest level of clinical expertise to our patients, our entire staff of Doctor’s of Physical Therapy have attained, or are pursuing, Board Certification and/or Fellowship Training.
+Our clinical proficiency is further defined by utilization of Evidence-Based Practice, rigorous mentorship and extensive ongoing clinical education.
+The culture of life long learning of our physical therapists is what will ensure your optimal outcomes and success in treatment.

-Maury graduated from Western University of Health Sciences with a Masters and Doctorate in Physical Therapy.
-He is a graduate of Westmont College where he graduated with a B.S. in Kinesiology, minor in Psychology and completed 1000 hours in athletic training.
-Maury holds dual board certification by the American Board of Physical Therapy Specialties (ABPTS) in both orthopedics (OCS) and sports (SCS) physical therapy.
+Dr. Hayashida graduated from Western University of Health Sciences with a Masters and Doctorate in Physical Therapy.
+He is a graduate of Westmont College where he graduated with a B.S. in Kinesiology.
+Dr. Hayashida holds dual board certification by the American Board of Physical Therapy Specialties in both orthopedics (OCS) and sports (SCS) physical therapy.
 He is also a certified strength & conditioning specialist (CSCS) through the National Strength & Conditioning Association.

-Maury founded Hayashida & Associates PT (HAPT) in 2002 with the conviction that the optimal care for muscle, joint and nerve pain required the advanced knowledge and skill of a physical therapist specialized in movement diagnosis, manual therapy and exercise prescription.
+Dr. Hayashida founded Hayashida Physical Therapy in 2002 with the conviction that the optimal care for muscle, joint and nerve pain required the advanced knowledge and skill of a physical therapist specialized in movement diagnosis, manual therapy and exercise prescription.
 “To become highly skilled at anything, one must be in constant training with that skill.
-That is exactly what PT’s at HAPT do; it is and always will be part of our culture here.”
+That is exactly what PT’s at HPT do; it is and always will be part of our culture here.”

-John’s interest in physical therapy is to manage orthopedic and sports injuries through manual intervention and exercise prescription.
+Dr. Kangas’s interest in physical therapy is to manage orthopedic and sports injuries through manual intervention and exercise prescription.
 His philosophy of treatment has developed through post-graduate education.
-John believes that patients need to be actively involved in their care for their pain and/or movement dysfunction to be resolved.
+Dr. Kangas believes that patients need to be actively involved in their care for their pain and/or movement dysfunction to be resolved.
 In addition, physical therapists need to apply evidence-based practice in today’s health care environment and actively pursue post graduate education.

-Brook joined Hayashida & Associates Physical Therapy in December 2004 and is the clinical director of the Goleta office.
-Along with the rest of the management team, he works diligently to ensure that Hayashida and Associates continues to provide the region’s highest level of clinical care and expertise.
+Dr. Brook Phillips joined Hayashida Physical Therapy in December 2004 and is the clinical director of the Goleta office.
+Along with the rest of the management team, he works diligently to ensure that Hayashida Physical Therapy continues to provide the region’s highest level of clinical care and expertise.

-Brook completed his BS at California State University Sacramento, his Masters in Physical Therapy at Samuel Merritt University in Oakland, and recently completed his Clinical doctorate in executive management with the EIM institute of health services.
+Dr. Phillips completed his Masters in Physical Therapy at Samuel Merritt University in Oakland, and completed his Clinical doctorate with emphasis in executive management from the EIM Institute of Health Services.
 He has been a board certified orthopedic clinical specialist (OCS) since 2007 through the American Board of Physical Therapy Specialties.

-Jonathan joined Hayashida and Associates Physical Therapy in March 2014.
+Dr. Sakoda joined Hayashida Physical Therapy in March 2014.
 He earned his bachelor’s degree in Kinesiology from Westmont College in 2009 and his Doctorate of Physical Therapy (DPT) from Chapman University in 2013.
-His doctoral research project at Chapman University looked at the relationship between plantar flexor (calf) strength, balance and gait in older adults, which was selected to be presented at the Combined Sections Meeting (CSM) of the American Physical Therapy Association in January 2014.
-Jonathan’s clinical experiences focused heavily on orthopaedic treatment techniques utilizing a combination of manual therapy, functional exercises, and various modalities.
+He also completed the Hayashida Physical Therapy Residency program in 2015 and obtained his Board Certification in Orthopedics in 2016.
+Dr. Sakoda’s clinical experiences focused heavily on orthopaedic treatment techniques utilizing a combination of manual therapy, and functional exercise.

-Jonathan firmly believes that no two people are the same, and strives to structure physical therapy treatment plans and interventions that are specific to each individual.
+Dr. Sakoda firmly believes that no two people are the same, and strives to structure physical therapy treatment plans and interventions that are specific to the individual.
 He is a strong proponent of active teamwork between the therapist and patient.